 These trips are great value for money and easily organised through the guesthouse or hotel you stay in.
 Essentially the trips are arranged for groups of 6 people.
 Although it is possible to secure the services of a driver and van for individual or smaller groups, it is much cheaper for a group of six as all the costs are shared.
 The vans are Russian 4wd vans big enough for 6 people, a driver, a guide and all the gear you will need to seriously get out there.
 For solo travellers it is very easy to find groups of six on the countless notice boards at cafes and guesthouses around town.

 Costs vary from guesthouse to guesthouse and generally reflect the standard of your accommodation choice.
 If you are staying in a 5-star luxury hotel, you may be quoted for a 5-star luxury adventure.
 Guesthouses generally provide a much cheaper service, although the level of low comfort is perfectly fine.
 An example is on a luxury tour the tour will use new European style saddles, while a guesthouse tour will provide used Russian saddles.
 No matter the expensive of the trip, the same extremely basic bumpy roads with no signs will be used that even experienced drivers get lost driving on.

-For those with less time Terelj National Park is only a short distance from Ulan Bator.
-Accessible by public transport and taxi, Terelj makes a great weekend or overnight getaway location.
+For those with less time Gorkhi-Terelj National Park is only a short distance from Ulan Bator.
+Accessible by public transport and taxi, Gorkhi-Terelj National Park makes a great weekend or overnight getaway location.
 There are many excellent hikes and chances to see some of the great wildlife of Mongolia.
 During the tourist season there are several ger camps set up in the park that are very affordable to stay in.
 Some budget tour companies operate some budget tourist ger camps near the park which is a great place to hang out with Mongolians and other travellers.

 © All Rights Reserved GregW